-- Applicants must have a demonstrated interest in public health, specifically epidemiology.
+- Applicants must demonstrate an interest in public health

-Exclusions: Individuals interested in pursuing a Doctor of Medicine (MD) are ineligible to apply.
+Individuals interested in pursuing a Doctor of Medicine (MD) are ineligible to apply.
 The program is for students interested in pursuing the following degree types: Master of Science (MS), Doctor of Philosophy (PhD), or Doctor of Science (ScD).
-If you are unsure about degree types, please visit the HSPH Admissions’ website: http://www.hsph.harvard.edu/administrative-offices/admissions/eligibility-requirements/
+If you are unsure about degree types, please visit the HSPH Office of Admissions’ website.

 Individuals already accepted into a graduate program are ineligible to apply.

-- A personal statement describing your academic and professional interests, your reason for applying to the Summer Program in Epidemiology, the insight you hope to gain from the program, and the ways the program will influence your academic trajectory.
-The typed statement should be a minimum of 500 words.
+note: the personal statement should describe your academic and professional interests, your reason for applying to the Summer Program in Epidemiology, the insight you hope to gain from the program, and the ways the program will influence your academic trajectory.
+The typed statement should be 1-2 pages.

 HSPH and the Center for Communicable Disease Dynamics (CCDD) are committed to helping increase diversity in the field of public health.
 In addition to our work to financially support those underrepresented groups as defined by the NIH, we actively work to promote inclusion and safe spaces for these and other underrepresented groups on campus, including LGBTQ people.